 The Leukemia & Lymphoma Society’s (LLS) Equity in Access Research Program was created to help ensure more equitable access to care for blood cancer patients and survivors.

-Through this program, LLS aims to generate new evidence that can guide policy reform and changes in healthcare practice, in order to mitigate the impact of the social, economic and environmental disadvantages and reduce barriers to care.
+Through this program, LLS aims to generate new evidence that can guide policy reform and changes in healthcare practice, in order to mitigate the impact of social, economic and environmental disadvantages and reduce barriers to care.
 Learn about our 2022 Equity in Access Research Program grantees and their research following this year’s application information.

-APPLICATIONS FOR 2023 FUNDING ARE NOW OPEN
+APPLICATIONS FOR 2023 FUNDING ARE NOW CLOSED

 LLS invites letters of intent for the Equity in Access Research Program under our Request for Proposals: Understanding How Health Insurance Affects Equity in Access to Care for Patients with and Survivors of Blood Cancer.
 See below for links to the Request for Proposals, Application Guidelines, and Application Templates as well as Key Dates.